 Writing Effective Questions

-Open-Ended vs Closed Questions#
+Open-Ended vs Structured Questions#

 Prefer open-ended questions for richer, more actionable data.
 Closed questions (yes/no, ratings, multiple choice) limit what respondents can tell you.
 Open-ended questions give the AI room to explore context, motivations, and nuance.